accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 <div><img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/dbn_other_layers.png" /></div>

-The pre-training of DBN engages in a procedure of recursive learning in layer-by-layer.
-However, as you can see from the difference of graph structure, DBM is slightly different from DBN in the form of pre-training.
+The pre-learning of DBN engages in a procedure of recursive learning in layer-by-layer.
+However, as you can see from the difference of graph structure, DBM is slightly different from DBN in the form of pre-learning.
 For instance, if `r = 1`, the conditional distribution of visible layer is

 <div><img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/conditional_distribution_of_visible_layer.png" />.</div>